appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Server-side pagination

 Appsmith can handle query responses of up to 5 MB.
 To display large datasets and optimise performance, use server-side pagination.
-Pagination can be implemented using Offset-based pagination or Cursor-based pagination:
+It can be implemented using Offset-based pagination or Cursor-based pagination:

 <Tabs queryString="current-edition">
 <TabItem label="Offset-based pagination" value="Offset_edition">